mnot/I-D/safe-hint/draft.md

 # Security Considerations

-The "safe" preference is not a secure mechanism; it can be inserted or removed by intermediaries with access to the request stream.
+The "safe" preference is not a secure mechanism; it can be inserted or removed by intermediaries with access to the request stream (e.g. for "http://" URLs).
 Its presence reveals limited information about the user, which may be of small assistance in "fingerprinting" the user.

 By its nature, including "safe" in requests does not assure that all content will actually be safe; it is only when servers elect to honor it that